microsoft/azure-health-data-services-workshop/Challenge-02 - Convert HL7v2 and C-CDA to FHIR/Readme.md

     }

 ## Step 4 - Convert C-CDA Data
+Now you will make another API request similar to the last one, except this time you will be converting C-CDA data into FHIR.

 1. Click on `Add request` again to create another API request in the `FHIR CALLS` collection imported in Challenge-01.
 <img src="./media/Postman_Add_Request.png" height="328">